urbit/urbit.org-reloaded/content/docs/userspace/graph-store/graph-store-reference.md

 Briefly,
 - `graphs` represents all graphs that graph store is aware of an is storing data about.
 - `tag-queries` is how graph store implements its tagging system, and uses it to keep track of associations between tags and the respective index.
-- `update-logs` is where graph-store stores the update-log that backs each graph, keyed by resource <!-- refrence to advanced section talking about how this is the source of truth -->
+- `update-logs` is where graph-store stores the update-log that backs each graph, keyed by resource. <!-- refrence to advanced section talking about how this is the source of truth -->
-- `archive` is where graph-store stores archived graphs. these are graphs which can no longer have updates run against them. <!-- this nuance should also be present in the advanced info -->
+- `archive` is where graph-store stores archived graphs.
+These are graphs which can no longer be updated through `%run-updates`. <!-- this nuance should/could also be present in the advanced info -->

 For more information on these types, please take a look at the [data structure overview](/docs/userspace/graph-store/data-structure-overview).